The Octoroon: Act II

-McClosky intercepts a young slave boy, Paul, who is bringing a mailbag to the house which contains a letter from one of Judge Peyton's old debtors.
+McClosky intercepts a young slave boy, Paul, who is bringing a mailbag to the house that contains a letter from one of Judge Peyton's old debtors.
 Since this letter would allow Mrs. Peyton to avoid selling Terrebonne, McClosky kills Paul and takes the letter.
 The murder is captured on Scudder's photographic apparatus.
-Paul's best friend, the Indian Wahnotee, discovers Paul's body; he can speak only poor English, however, and is unable to communicate the tragedy to anyone else.
+Paul's best friend, the Indian Wahnotee, discovers Paul's body; he can speak only poor English, however, and is unable to communicate the murder to anyone else.

 George and Zoe reveal their love for each other, but Zoe rejects George's marriage proposal.
 When George asks why, Zoe explains that she is an octoroon, and the law prevents a white man from marrying anyone with the smallest black heritage.
-George offers to take her to a different country, but Zoe insists that she stay to help Terrebonne; Scudder then appears and suggests that George marry Dora.
+George offers to take her to a different country, but Zoe insists that she stay to help Terrebonne; Scudder appears and suggests that George marry Dora.
 With Dora's wealth, he explains, Terrebonne will not be sold and the slaves will not have to be separated.
 George reluctantly agrees.

 Act III

 George goes to Dora and begins to propose to her; while he is doing so, however, he has a change of heart and decides not to lie to her.
-He and Zoe admit to their love of each other; a heartbroken Dora leaves.
+He and Zoe admit their love; a heartbroken Dora leaves.
 The auctioneer arrives, along with prospective buyers, McClosky among them.
-After various slaves are auctioned off, George and the buyers are shocked to see Zoe up on the stand.
+After various slaves are auctioned off, George and the buyers are shocked to see Zoe up on the block.

 McClosky has proved that Judge Peyton did not succeed in legally freeing her, as he had meant to do.
-Dora then reappears and bids on Zoe – she has sold her own plantation in order to rescue Terrebonne.
-McClosky, however, outbids her for Zoe; George is restrained from attacking him by his friends.
+Dora reappears and bids on Zoe – she has sold her own plantation in order to rescue Terrebonne.
+McClosky, however, outbids her for Zoe; George is restrained by his friends from attacking the man.

 Act IV

 The buyers gather to take away the slaves they have purchased on a steamship.
 They have realized that Paul is missing, and most believe him dead.
 Wahnotee appears, drunk and sorrowful, and tells them that Paul is buried near them.
 The men accuse Wahnotee of the murder, and McClosky calls for him to be lynched.
 Scudder insists that they hold a trial, and the men search for evidence.
-Just as McClosky points out the blood on Wahnotee's tomahawk, the oldest slave, Pete, comes to give them the photographic plate which has captured McClosky's deed.
+Just as McClosky points out the blood on Wahnotee's tomahawk, the oldest slave, Pete, arrives with the photographic plate that captured McClosky's deed.
 The men begin to call for McClosky to be lynched, but Scudder convinces them to send him to jail instead.